semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 ## 1.6 Notable Monorepo Adopters

 Open-source projects, by their nature, have more freedom to experiment and feel a greater pressure to self-organize.
 For three decades, FreeBSD has [used CVS and later subversion monorepos](https://docs.freebsd.org/en_US.ISO8859-1/articles/committers-guide/article.html) for development and package distribution.
-Other notables are, [Laravel](https://laravel.com/), [Babel](https://github.com/babel/babel/blob/master/doc/design/monorepo.md), Google's [Angular](https://angular.io/), Facebook's [React](https://github.com/facebook/react/tree/master/packages) and [Jest](https://jestjs.io/), and [Gatsby](https://www.gatsbyjs.com/).
+Other notable projects with monorepo support or that are monorepos themselves are [Babel](https://github.com/babel/babel/blob/master/doc/design/monorepo.md), Google's [Angular](https://angular.io/guide/file-structure), Facebook's [React](https://github.com/facebook/react/tree/master/packages) and [Jest](https://jestjs.io/docs/next/configuration), and [Gatsby](https://github.com/gatsbyjs/gatsby/tree/master/packages).

 Comercial companies have also posted about their journey towards monorepos.
 Besides the big ones like Google, Facebook, or Twitter, we find some interesting cases such as: